Nektar Therapeutics (NKTR)

 Howard W. Robin, President & Chief Executive Officer

-Howard W. Robin joined Nektar Therapeutics in January 2007 and has over 40 years of successful biopharmaceutical experience.
-Prior to Nektar, he served as President and Chief Executive Officer of Sirna Therapeutics from 2001 to 2006, where he successfully re-launched the company, leading to its acquisition by Merck for $1.1 billion.
-Before Sirna, Mr. Robin spent 20 years at Berlex Laboratories, where he held positions including Corporate Vice President and General Manager of their U.S. Therapeutics division, and Vice President of Finance and Business Development and CFO.
+Howard W. Robin joined Nektar Therapeutics in January 2007.
+He has over 40 years of experience in the biopharmaceutical industry, managing clinical development and commercial operations.
+Prior to Nektar, Mr. Robin served as President and Chief Executive Officer of Sirna Therapeutics, a clinical-stage biotechnology company, which he successfully re-launched and led to its acquisition by Merck for $1.1 billion.
+Before Sirna, he spent 20 years at Berlex Laboratories, the U.S. pharmaceutical subsidiary of Schering AG.
+At Berlex, he was Corporate Vice President and General Manager of their U.S. Therapeutics division, responsible for the development of drugs such as Betaseron® and Fludara®, which generated annual global sales exceeding $800 million.
+He also served as Vice President of Finance and Business Development and CFO of Berlex.
+Earlier in his career, Mr. Robin was a Senior Associate with Arthur Andersen and Co.

-Sandra Gardiner was appointed acting Chief Financial Officer of Nektar Therapeutics in April 2023.
-She is a partner at FLG Partners, a CFO services firm, and brings over 30 years of experience as an EVP and CFO in both private and public Life Sciences companies.
-Her past roles include serving as CFO of Pulse Biosciences, Inc., a publicly traded medtech company, and holding CFO positions at VC-backed Aptus Endosystems, Inc., Ventus Medical, Inc., Vermillion, Inc., and Lipid Sciences, Inc. Ms. Gardiner has raised over $1 billion in capital and completed two M&A transactions.
+Sandra Gardiner was appointed Acting Chief Financial Officer of Nektar Therapeutics in April 2023.
+She is a partner at FLG Partners, a leading CFO services firm in Silicon Valley.
+She brings over 30 years of experience as an Executive Vice President and Chief Financial Officer at both private and public companies within the Life Sciences sector.

 Jonathan Zalevsky, Ph.D., Chief Research & Development Officer

-Jonathan Zalevsky was appointed Nektar's Chief Research & Development Officer in October 2019 and joined the company in 2015.
-He has over 20 years of experience in the biotechnology and pharmaceutical industries.
-Prior to Nektar, Dr. Zalevsky was Global Vice President and Head of the Inflammation Drug Discovery Unit at Takeda Pharmaceuticals and held research and development positions at Xencor, where he oversaw the discovery and development of Xencor's first four clinical-stage assets.
+Jonathan Zalevsky was appointed Nektar's Chief Research & Development Officer in October 2019, where he leads all aspects of the R&D organization, including research, clinical development, regulatory affairs, and biologics process development.
+He joined Nektar in 2015 and served as Chief Scientific Officer from 2017.
+Before joining Nektar, Dr. Zalevsky was Global Vice President and Head of the Inflammation Drug Discovery Unit at Takeda Pharmaceuticals, where he was responsible for an immunology pipeline from early target discovery to late-stage development.
+Prior to Takeda, he worked in research and development at Xencor, overseeing the discovery and development of Xencor's first four clinical-stage assets.

 Robert Bacci, Chief People Officer and Head of Quality & Facilities